PhantomChain/docs/docs/cookbook/node/setup.md

 Loging into our node and leaving root access open is not good security so we're going to take care of that now.

 On your server type the following into the command line and press enter.
-Where `username` is the name you want to login with:
+Where `phantom` is the name you want to login with:

 ```
-adduser username
+adduser phantom
 ```

 You will be prompted to enter in the users `full name` and some other information.